ewusiessel/code-institute-first-project/README.md

 <h4>Gallery</h4>
 The Gallery page has been laid out in columns of thumbnail images, 1 column wide for mobile devices, 4 columns wide for tablets and 5 columns wide for desktop.
 Each thumbnail features a photograph by the photographer.

-These photographs have been downloaded from www.unsplash.com (all copyrights reserved) credit to the different owners whose names are listed on each corresponding image file.
-Due to their high resolution the images been reduced to make them download quickly over the internet.
+These photographs have been downloaded from www.unsplash.com (all copyrights reserved) credit to the different owners whose names are listed on each corresponding image file and on the credits section of this documentation.
+Due to their high resolution the images had to be  reduced to make them download quickly over the internet.

 Viewing the images in full is much preferred option as it gives a better user experience.
-Every thumbnail image can be clicked to open a fancybox window to view the artwork in more detail, to perform other tasks such as move to the next image,view the previous, or return to the gallery page.
+Every thumbnail image can be clicked to open a Fancybox window to view the artwork in more detail and to perform other tasks such as move to the next image,view the previous, or return to the gallery page.

 <h4>About</h4>